Houston Plastic Surgeon Outlines Unexpected Benefits of Rhinoplasty

 Cosmetic rhinoplasty has also made headlines recently because of its psychological and emotional benefits.
 Several celebrities and popular bloggers have shared their own surgery stories with the public in recent months.
 In April, Harper’s Bazaar published a story written by a woman who underwent rhinoplasty as a teenager.
 She discusses a decade of living with her new nose and social stigmas surrounding plastic surgery, and ultimately decides it was “well worth it.”

-Other rhinoplasty stories in the news often include adolescents undergoing surgery as a response to bullying.
+Other rhinoplasty stories in the news often includes adolescents undergoing surgery as a response to bullying.
 While this approach is sometimes controversial, Dr. Yalamanchili says, it can create some positive, life-changing results for patients.

 “In many cases, these individuals would probably undergo rhinoplasty later on as adults,” he says.
 “Having the surgery as a teenager is often a more prudent decision because it can be done over the summer, without interfering with school, and it may save that child from some mistreatment and ultimately let them lead a happier life during those important years.”